The 12 best New Year’s destinations to celebrate around the world

 That's a lot of people along one riverbank and because of the growing popularity of this vantage point, it the city has now made its New Year's Eve fireworks a ticketed event.

-If you’d like access to one of the prime vantage points, you’ll have to fork out £10 for each ticket.
+If you’d like access to one of the prime vantage points, you did have to pay out for tickets.
 Not too shabby for a night spectacular of this calibre.

 3. Rio de Janeiro